Eddie Slovik: Court-martial

-On December 9, Slovik wrote a letter to the Supreme Allied Commander, General Dwight D. Eisenhower, pleading for clemency.
+On December 9, Slovik wrote a letter to Supreme Allied Commander Eisenhower pleading for clemency.
 However, desertion was becoming a systemic problem in France.
 A surprise German offensive through the Ardennes began on December 16 with severe US casualties.
 The Battle of the Bulge would last over a month, straining the morale of the infantry to the greatest extent yet seen during the war.

 The case was reviewed by assistant staff judge advocate Maj.
 Frederick J. Bertolet, who recommended against granting clemency.
 Bertolet wrote:

 There can be no doubt he deliberately decided that confinement was preferable to the risks of combat, and that he deliberately sought the comparative comfort of the guardhouse.
 To him and those soldiers who might follow his example, if he achieves his end, confinement is neither deterrent or punishment.
 He has directly challenged the authority of the government, and future discipline depends upon a resolute reply to this challenge.
 If the death penalty is ever to be applied to desertion it should be imposed in this case, not as a punitive measure or retribution, but to maintain that discipline upon which an army can succeed against the enemy.
 There was no recommendation for clemency in this case and none is here recommended.

 Brigadier General E. C. McNeil, the senior Army lawyer in the European Theater, and lawyers on McNeil’s staff, reviewed Slovik’s case.
 McNeil wrote:

 This is the first death sentence which has reached me for examination.
 It is probably the first of the kind in the American army for over eighty years – there were none in WWI.
 In this case the extreme penalty of death appears warranted.
 This soldier had performed no front line duty.
 He did not intend to.
 He deserted from his group of fifteen when about to join the infantry company to which he had been assigned.
 His subsequent conduct shows a deliberate plan to secure trial and incarceration in a safe place.
 The sentence adjudged was more severe than he had anticipated, but the imposition of a less severe sentence would only have accomplished the accused's purpose of securing his incarceration and consequent freedom from the dangers which so many of our armed forces are required to face daily.
 His unfavorable civilian record indicates that he is not a worthy subject of clemency.